 6. But then, I realize that Happiness is not the ultimate value, and that I also need meaning.

-7. These arguments led me to a simple articulation of my purpose: “my purpose is to live deliberately.”
+7. These arguments led me to a simple articulation of my purpose: “my purpose statement.”